Back to Blog

 What is the best voice AI platform for contact centers in 2026?

 The best voice AI platform depends on your scale and operational model.
-Teneo.ai leads in accuracy (99%+, DMG validated) for large-scale deployments with 17,000+ agents in production.
+Teneo.ai leads on accuracy positioning (99%+ intent and entity accuracy is Teneo's own benchmark claim; DMG Consulting validated its top customer-satisfaction scores) for large-scale deployments with 17,000+ agents in production.
 PolyAI is the strongest managed service for global enterprises needing 45-language support.
 Retell AI ($50M ARR, 50M+ calls/month) is the best developer platform for teams with engineering resources.
 Trillet Enterprise is the best choice for mid-market contact centers needing managed implementation with legacy PBX integration and zero engineering lift.

 How does voice AI integrate with existing contact center infrastructure?